Floorp-Projects/Floorp/remote/test/puppeteer/docs/api.md

 > In [puppeteer.launch([options])](#puppeteerlaunchoptions) above, any mention of Chromium also applies to Chrome.
 >
 > See [`this article`](https://www.howtogeek.com/202825/what%E2%80%99s-the-difference-between-chromium-and-chrome/) for a description of the differences between Chromium and Chrome. [`This article`](https://chromium.googlesource.com/chromium/src/+/lkgr/docs/chromium_browser_vs_google_chrome.md) describes some differences for Linux users.

+#### puppeteer.product
+- returns: <[string]> returns the name of the browser that is under automation ("chrome" or "firefox")

+The product is set by the `PUPPETEER_PRODUCT` environment variable and defaults to `chrome`.
+Firefox support is experimental.

 ### class: BrowserFetcher